Springs 🢔 Geological wonders 🢔 Categories of wonders

 Blakitnaja Krynica has been a sacred place since prehistoric times.
 According to legends, it was the most sacred place for the tribe of Radimichs and these people were baptized here more than 1000 years ago.
 Some tell that back then these springs were a lot more powerful and formed natural fountains.

-Some information about the ancient beliefs is provided by a local legend which tells the story of three young people – Catherine, Stepan, and Makar.
+Some information about the ancient beliefs is provided by a local legend that tells the story of three young people – Catherine, Stepan, and Makar.
 Catherine loved Stepan but Stepan was somewhat weaker than Makar.
 They competed for Catherine by throwing a large boulder – who will throw it further away, would marry Catherine.
 Makar won and Catherine, unwilling to live together with a man she did not love, threw herself in the water and disappeared.
 She was found dead 5 kilometers away, in the Blakitnaja Krynica.

 Although this legend seems to tell the story of local people, it may, in reality, show the interaction of prehistoric gods, the story behind the Pre-Christian legend of this ancient shrine.

-Now Blakitnaja Krynica is an important Christian shrine and next to it is located small Orthodox church.
-Every year in 14th August the spring is visited by thousands of pilgrims.
+Now Blakitnaja Krynica is an important Christian shrine and next to it is located a small Orthodox church.
+Every year on 14th August the spring is visited by thousands of pilgrims.
 In order to heal themselves many pilgrims drop their clothes and dive in the spring.
 After the bath, they leave old clothes on site.

 References